All Episodes

 I think in general, no.

-I think in general, what they're doing is, I mean, it's colliding protons at very, very, very high velocity with each other.
+I think in general, what they're doing is, I mean, it's colliding proton at very, very, very high velocity with each other.

-Now, if my theory, and you know, I was invited to present, when I made this prediction, I was then, shortly thereafter, invited to present my paper at CERN, which was cancelled promptly by the director.
+Now, if my theory, and, you know, I was invited to present, when I made this prediction, I was then shortly thereafter invited to present my paper at CERN, which was canceled promptly by the director.

 If they're all connected, we're probably sending shockwaves.